 Kudos to all the vendors involved, because they all did an outstanding job for John Walton’s legion of fans.

-The Show’s Other Members
+The Other Members Of Walton & Johnson

 Ken and Steve are the “chief protagonists,” but there are others who are on the air with them every day.

 Mr. Kenneth, a professional hairdresser, celebrity expert, and fashionista of the Walton & Johnson show, was so much fun.
 He became connected to the show when he gave both of them George Michael haircuts back in the day.
 He loved my outfit, but said I shouldn’t wear so much red because it clashes with my hair.
 He said the background blue of my top works really well, but I was overwhelmed by the poppies.
 As a professional hairdresser, he knows that there’s nothing like red hair.

 Billy Ed Hatfield, the show’s engineer from Clute, Texas, easily bonded with BF over cars and engines and other “guy things.”
 However, BF put him in his place when he started talking about “the hot redhead with the glasses,” because he realized Billy Ed was making comments about me.
 That didn’t sit too well with BF, who took offense, and he figured Billy Ed would be flirting next.
 There was no fighting, but BF politely let him know who I was with.
 Billy Ed apologized profusely and complimented him on his taste in women.
 Then he sheepishly went on to talk to someone else.